 Information on how citizens can apply to have a building designated is available from the city's website.

 Vicki Gilhula is a freelance writer in Greater Sudbury.
 She writes mostly about history for Sudbury.com.
-Memory Lane is made possible by our Community Leaders Program.
+Then and Now is made possible by our Community Leaders Program.